Body1.GIF (25788 bytes)

 Used and rebuilt pianos:

-If the tuning pin block was originally constructed of high density material then it may actually hold a tuning with only 35 inch pounds of torque.
-Density of material is an important consideration in pin block construction.
-I like to surprise my rebuilding customers by having them lift their new pin block (prior to installation) and watch their amazed expression at the weight of the block.
+If the tuning pinblock was originally constructed of high density material then it may actually hold a tuning with only 35 inch pounds of torque.
+Density of material is an important consideration in pinblock construction.
+Sometimes I am able to "save" a pinblock that is marginal without replacement.

 Soundboard: